 There is also a completely blank version that you can print out and fill in if you have a specialized diet, or don’t buy many of the items on the other list.

-The printable master grocery lists are arranged by department to streamline your shopping further.
+The printable master grocery lists are arranged by department and category to streamline your shopping further.
 Sign up below to get yours!

 (Note: If you’re already a subscriber, it’s waiting for you in the Freebie Vault!)